Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 You can find out where most tyres sit in the weight / puncture protection / rolling resistance triangle by checking their packaging or the manufacturer's website.

 Tyres for road bikes come in three styles: clincher, tubular and tubeless.

-Many pro riders swear by tubular tyres, claiming they offer a superior 'feel'.
-But the big, tangible, advantage to tubulars is that if they can still be ridden when punctured as they won't separate from the rim, unlike clinchers, meaning a rider can continue riding until the punctured wheelman be changed – vital in races such as Paris-Roubaix.
+Some riders still swear by tubular tyres, claiming they offer a superior 'feel'.
+But the big, tangible, advantage to tubulars is that they can still be ridden when punctured as they won't separate from the rim, unlike clinchers, meaning a rider can continue riding until the punctured wheel can be changed — vital in races such as Paris-Roubaix.